-- 5.5.29 Identify certain major facilities on Map 1 which are generally large, land intensive operations of a regional scale.
-This includes the Pickering and Darlington Nuclear Generating Stations, the Durham York Energy Centre and future Anaerobic Digestion Facility, the regionally-owned Water Pollution Control Plants and Sewage Lagoons, the Oshawa Executive Airport, the federal lands reserved for a potential future airport in Pickering, pipeline and hydro corridors, and rail lines.
-Other major facilities are located throughout the regional structure, although not specifically identified on Map 1. - 5.5.30 Encourage the protection of the lands in proximity of current and/or future planned major facilities by ensuring the compatibility of adjacent land uses, including the requirements of Policies 5.5.32 to 5.5.36.
-Should such lands no longer be required for major facilities, additional uses may be permitted as a result of a planning study that considers the site context and condition, surrounding area, and land use compatibility. - 5.5.31 Adhere to minimum separation distances and setbacks associated with oil and gas pipelines, rail corridors, and hydro corridors.
-Fulfill this obligation by requiring regional and area municipal development review processes to include the circulation of applications to the owners of such infrastructure in a manner that meets or exceeds the requirements of provincial regulations. - 5.5.32 Encourage the development of Employment Areas adjacent to major facilities for uses and industries that benefit and create synergies. - 5.5.33 Implement the obligations of a nuclear host community by appropriately limiting sensitive land uses within proximity to nuclear facilities and by engaging with the provincial and federal regulating bodies in the planning and regulatory process for any new or expanding nuclear generating facilities, fuel storage sites, the decommission of existing facilities and sites, or any other related or similar activities.
+- 5.5.28 Identify certain major facilities on Map 1 which are generally large, land intensive operations of a regional scale.
+This includes the Pickering and Darlington Nuclear Generating Stations, the Durham York Energy Centre and future Anaerobic Digestion Facility, the regionally-owned Water Pollution Control Plants and Sewage Lagoons, the Oshawa Executive Airport, the land area reserved for a potential future airport in Pickering, pipeline and hydro infrastructure corridors, and rail lines.
+Other major facilities are located throughout the regional structure, although not specifically identified on Map 1. - 5.5.29 Encourage the protection of the lands in proximity of current and/or future planned major facilities by ensuring the compatibility of adjacent land uses, including the requirements of Policies 5.5.30 to 5.5.35.
+Should such lands no longer be required for major facilities, additional uses may be permitted as a result of a planning study that considers the site context and condition, surrounding area, and land use compatibility. - 5.5.30 Encourage the development of Employment Areas adjacent to major facilities for uses and industries that benefit and create synergies. - 5.5.31 Implement the obligations of a nuclear host community by appropriately limiting sensitive land uses within proximity to nuclear facilities and by engaging in the planning and regulatory process for any new or expanding nuclear generating facilities, fuel storage sites, the decommission of existing facilities and sites, or any other related or similar activities. - 5.5.32 Work with area municipalities to protect the Automatic Action Zones, as defined in the Provincial Nuclear Response Plans for the Darlington and Pickering Nuclear Generating stations, from encroachment by sensitive land uses to the greatest extent possible, as follows: - a) the Automatic Action Zone for Darlington Nuclear Generation Station includes all lands that are between Courtice Road and Martin Road, from the Lake Ontario shoreline to Darlington Baseline Road.
+New sensitive land uses are not permitted, unless already designated as a permitted use by the Clarington Official Plan as approved by the Region on June 19, 2017;